zmahoor/TPR-1.0/README.md

 7. birthDate:		When the robot was created
 8. parentID:		Robot it was mutated from (0 for randomly generated)
 9. deathDate:		When the robot died
+10. sumYes: total yes's this robot has received
+11. sumNo: total no's this robot has received
+12. sumLike: total likes this robot has received
+13. sumDislike: total dislikes this robot has received

 ### unique_commands
 ##### stores commands and their progress